blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Chaining VPNs.md

 			- `wsgd-client` also keeps the information about peers up to date, running as a cron job.
 	- `github:WireGuard/wg-dynamic`: Official, but dead
 	- `github:segator/wireguard-dynamic`: Unofficial, working

+- NOTE: Just use Tailscale with Headscale.
+It is built for this.
+	- Compared to Nebula: No need to transfer certificates, built on fast userspace WireGuard
+	- Compared to WireGuard Dynamic Mesh (`wgsd`): No need to use DNS-SD, and can run on Windows
+	- Compared to WireGuard Hub and Spoke: No Hub bottleneck, faster communications
+	- Compared to NetMaker: Internet Gateway is free
+	- Compared to NetBird:
+	- Compared to `wg-meshconf`: Supports Dynamic IPs and NATs
+	- Compared to `wiresmith`:
+	- Compared to Tinc: Uses tried and tested WireGuard protocol
+	- Compared to ZeroTier: Non-com license, and tried and tested WireGuard protocol
 	-